hrbrmstr/resolv/README.md

 [These folks](http://dev.telnic.org/trac/wiki/DotTelUtils) seem to have done some work getting the `ldns` library to work under Windows, but this particular package only works (for now on Linux/Mac OS X.

 Bug reports (esp from ppl with more C++/Rcpp experience), feature requests & pull requests welcome/encouraged.
 The code/package is documented pretty well (esp for me).
+Hopefully this library can replace `system` calls for folks who need to "do DNS stuff" from R.

 ### Description